 The Ford F-150 range is staggering in its breadth and depth.
 It runs from "rubber-mat special" base-line trucks ordered for fleet duty all the way up to King Ranch and Raptor editions that ladle on luxury features unimaginable to pickup buyers a decade or two ago.
-The truck can be ordered in variations that suit utility workers, contractors, ranchers, fifth-wheel trailer owners, and off-road racers alike.
+The truck can be ordered in variations that suit utility workers, contractors, ranchers, fifth-wheel trailer owners, and off-roaders alike.

 The fabled F-150 competes most directly with the General Motors pickup truck twins, the Chevrolet Silverado 1500 and GMC Sierra 1500.
-Added together, those two trucks have outsold the F-150 in some years, but the Ford nameplate hangs securely onto its "best-selling vehicle line" laurels.
+Added together, those two trucks have outsold the F-150 in some years, but the Ford nameplate hangs securely onto its "best-selling vehicle line" title.
 Then there's the (formerly Dodge) Ram 1500, the third in the home-grown list.
 While the two largest Japanese makers have now dedicated a decade or more and opened plants in the U.S. to build their competing trucks, the Toyota Tundra and Nissan Titan remain far behind the trio of U.S. trucks.
 That said, a new Titan is looking to challenge the Ford and others come 2016.

 Ford F-150 history